Chief minister (India): Eligibility

 An individual who is not a member of the legislature can be considered the chief minister provided they get themselves elected to the State Legislature within six months from the date of their appointment.
 Failing which, they would cease to be the chief minister.

 Election

 The chief minister is elected through a majority in the state legislative assembly.
 This is procedurally established by the vote of confidence in the legislative assembly, as suggested by the governor of the state who is the appointing authority.
 They are elected for five years.
-The chief minister shall hold office during the pleasure of the governor.
+The chief minister holds office at the pleasure of the governor.

 Oath

-Since, according to the constitution, the chief minister is appointed by the governor, the swearing in is done before the governor of the state.
+Since, according to the constitution, the chief minister is appointed by the governor, the swearing in ceremony is held before the governor of the state.